Edit Content

 While many women know about the common symptoms of menopause (Hot flashes!
 Insomnia!), there are certain changes that come about in menopause that are often surprising to women.
 One of these is the loss of bladder or bowel control.

-A number of things occur during menopause that can contribute to you suddenly experiencing a bit of leakage
+Several things occur during menopause that can contribute to you suddenly experiencing a bit of leakage

 Weakening Of Pelvic Floor Muscles

 Your pelvic floor muscles play a huge role in controlling your bladder and bowel.
 As the muscles weaken, it can lead to more urgent needs to use the restroom and more leaks.
-Weakened muscles can also lead to an increased risk for pelvic organ prolapse.
+Weakened muscles can also lead to an increased risk of pelvic organ prolapse.

 A Less Elastic Bladder

-Changes that occur during menopause can cause the bladder to lose it’s elasticity and the ability to stretch.
-This can cause increased irritation in the bladder when it fills with urine, and can impact the nerves that regulate bladder function, which can sometimes cause overactive bladder (OAB).
+Changes that occur during menopause can cause the bladder to lose its elasticity and the ability to stretch.
+This can cause increased irritation in the bladder when it fills with urine and can impact the nerves that regulate bladder function, which can sometimes cause overactive bladder (OAB).

 Vaginal Dryness